SanjanaGeggalapally/SwarmOps/documentation/administrator/rbac.md

 - **User Management**:
   - Endpoints such as `POST /addUser`, `PUT /editUser/<username>`, and `DELETE /deleteUser/<username>` allow Superadmins to manage users and assign roles.
-  - Admins are restricted from accessing these endpoints.
+  - Admins and unauthenticated users (User role) are restricted from accessing these endpoints.

 - **Middleware**:
   - A middleware function validates JWT tokens, checks user roles, and ensures only authorized users can access specific endpoints.